fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/recipient/business_category/spending.md

 ## Result (object)
 + `id` (required, string)
+    Unique identifier which might be useful for links to resources
 + `code` (required, string)
+    Unique or non-unique value which is the technical name of the result
 + `description` (required, string)
+    Display Text for humans
 + `count` (required, number)
+    Number of Awards
 + `obligation` (required, number, nullable)
 + `outlay` (required, number, nullable)